Hip & Knee Sports Injuries

 After your consultation period regarding your hip or knee sports injury, our team will then contact you to progress to the next stage prior surgery or treatment.
 As expert hip and knee specialists, we always make sure that you are fit for surgery and go through regular investigations and checkups to ensure risks are minimal.

-After the investigations are carried out, you will then be given a specific time and date for your sports injury operation in Bingley.
+After the investigations are carried out, you will then be given a specific time and date for your sports injury operation in Leeds or Bradford.
 If necessary, blood tests will also be arranged prior to the surgery.
 If the time and date isn’t ideal for you or you can’t attend due to personal circumstances, simply contact one of our private secretaries so that another date can be arranged.
 Call our secretaries today on 0113 388 2138 or 01274 550 859.

 If you are prescribed any of the following, you will be strongly advised to stop taking them five days prior to treatment and surgery: Rivaroxaban, Clopidogrel & Warfarin.
 Furthermore, if you have arranged a treatment time but you have fallen ill a few days before, please contact our private secretaries to arrange a further date.